CruxConnect/crux-docs/_product_supplier/catalog_remove_item.md

 ---
 Remove Items from the specified Catalog for Retailers to access.
 This allows you to remove Items and all associated SKUs from a Catalog.

-### URL Parameters
+### URL Parameters:

 catalog_uuid
 : (string) Universal Unique Identifier for the selected catalog

 ### Request Parameters:

 item_uuids
-: (list) The Item UUIDs list parameter holds item_uuids for all of the items you wish to remove from your Catalog

-### Expected Response Codes

-{% include links/response_codes.md %}

-### Expected Response Codes

-# Short Description
-Remove Items to a Catalog

-# Long Description
-Remove Items from the specified Catalog for Retailers to access.
-This allows you to remove Items and all associated SKUs from a Catalog.

-### URL Parameters

-catalog_uuid
-: (string) Universal Unique Identifier for the selected catalog

-### Request Parameters:

-item_uuids
-: (list) The Item UUIDs list parameter holds item_uuids for all of the items you wish to remove from your Catalog
+: (aray) The Item UUIDs array holds item_uuids for all of the items you wish to remove from your Catalog

-### Expected Response Codes
+### Expected Response Codes:

 {% include links/response_codes.md %}